 Dominica is an island forged by volcanic action and blanketed with rainforest.
 There are 365 rivers on this tiny island, and a lot of canyons and deep gorges as a result.
 This makes for superb hiking, with a full range of difficulty to satisfy amateurs and hardcore climbers.

-Opened in 2011, the Waitukubuli National Trail is the first long-distance hiking trail in the Caribbean, and it’s 115 miles of hiker’s paradise.
+Opened in 2011, the Waitukubuli National Trail is the first long-distance hiking trails in the Caribbean, and it’s 115 miles of hiker’s paradise.
 For hardcore backpackers, this trail is ideal.
 Spend two weeks or more winding your way across the island from Scott’s Head to Cabrits National Park.
 On the way you’ll pass through the spectacular UNESCO World Heritage Site, Morne Trois Pitons National Park.

 Experienced hikers looking for shorter treks will weep with joy at the Boiling Lake trail, a 6-hour round trip through some really challenging terrain and a visit to the world’s biggest lava-heated body of water.
 (The Dominican government recommends having a guide for this trip.)
 Less accomplished hikers won’t be left out, though.
 Dominica has a number of amazing hikes for intermediate and beginning trekkers as well.
 A highly recommended intermediate trail is the gorgeous Boeri Lake trail in Morne Trois Pitons Park; beginners will enjoy the Emerald Pool trail — a short 2/3 mile hike to a crystal-clear pool fed by a 40-foot waterfall.